processfeedback/docs.processfeedback.org/how-to-reflect-on-ai-use.md

 * On a scale of 1 to 5, how helpful was this AI usage for creating the final product?
 Give a rating of five if all of the AI-generated text or idea remains in the final document and one if none remain.
 * On a scale of 1 to 5, how helpful was this AI usage for your overall writing process?

-Here is how the table may look like:
+Here is how the table may look:

 | # | Date & Time | GAI Tool | Purpose | Process | Helpful for Final Product | Helpful for Process |
 | -- | -- | -- | -- | -- | -- | -- |